 With particle filtering, we distribute a number of particles across the world representation, where each particle is a hypothesis (guess) that we are in a given place.
 The density of particles is representative of the underlying probabilistic distribution that we are in a given spot, so high density of particles reflects a high probability we are in a given place.
 We update particles based on measurement data from sensors, and too unlikely hypotheses are eliminated.
 Likely hypotheses are “replicated” in local neighborhood (area) so that the total number of particles remain the same, we simply move around our guesses based on observations from the environment.
 This means if we see we are in a hallway, we can narrow down our guess of where we are to somewhere in the hallway instead of a room.
 The process is repeated until the distribution stabilizes, meaning our particles are group around a single area, meaning there is a high probability (certainty) that the robot is in the given spot.

-In the particle filter visualization below, the blue lines represent the robot sensingt he environment, and the red dots represent where in the environment the robot thinks it is.
+In the particle filter visualization below, the blue lines represent the robot sensing the environment, and the red dots (particles) represent where in the environment the robot thinks it is.
 Initially, the robot can be anywhere on the map, so red dots are all over the map (equal probability each particle is in each position of the map).
-Then, as the robot moves around the environment and sees different walls at different distances, it can rule out where it is (if it was in a small room, it could not be in the long corridor and vice versa).
+Then, as the robot moves around the environment and sees different features such as walls at different distances, it can rule out where it is (if it was in a small room, it could not be in the long corridor and vice versa).
 This changes the probabilities that it is in a given spot based on what it has seen, changing where the red dots are distributed in the map.
-The more it moves the more accurate it can be on where it believes it is as a result of the probability it is in a given spot increasing due to the features in the environment it has seen:
+The more it moves, the more accurate it can be on where it believes it is as a result of the probability it is in a given spot increasing due to the features in the environment it has seen:

 Sensors are great for allowing a robot to see the environment around it, but they are not perfect, and may introduce error.
 An important tool in the robotic toolkit the manage this error & noise is the Kalman Filter.
 The Kalman Filter allows us to model uncertainty with an equation, have a predication step to incorporate noise, and an update step refine predicted vs measured sensor readings based on accuracy of either model or measurement (Kalman Gain).
 This is an advanced topic and can be read up on more here.